Skip to main content

 • On some pages, there are fields that allows character input, but resets due to error detection.
 The user is not notified of this.

-• Some input fields that collect an individual’s personal data on some pages (Send enquiry to seller, Create an account step 1 of 2, Sign-in) do not have the necessary “autocomplete” attributes.
+• Some input fields that collect an individual’s personal data on some pages (Create an account step one of two and Sign-in) do not have the necessary “autocomplete” attributes.

-• Some of the navigation links are not displayed when resizing text to 200%.
+• Some of the navigation links are not displayed when resizing text to 200 per cent.

-• With the browser window width set to 1280px and magnification at 400%, not all of the links in the main navigation are visible.
+• With the browser window width set to 1280px and magnification at 400 per cent, not all of the links in the main navigation are visible.
 There are some components that has content that is no longer displayed or the main content area is restricted to a third of the user's visible area of a webpage on a screen.

-• Some forms have error messages that are only displayed for 5 seconds.
+• Some forms have error messages that are only displayed for five seconds.
+Some confirmation messages are not persistent.

 Issues affecting people who use keyboard navigation

-• On some pages when information modals are opened focus is not constrained to the modal.
-Focus should move to the first focusable element inside the modal.
+• On some pages when information modals, focus is not sent to the first focusable element inside the modal.

-• There are some tile controls on the home page that contain 2 tab stops.
+• There are some tile controls on the home page that contain two tab stops.

-• The CAPTCHA links in the create an account step 1 of 2 page are not in the correct focus order.
+• The CAPTCHA links in the create an account step one of two page are not in the correct focus order.

 Issues affecting screen reader users